cjakabos/portfolio-web/docs/platform/showcase-demo-contract.md

 - Missing optional dependencies must produce clear warnings, not vague failures.
 - `./scripts/showcase-preflight.sh` is the required local readiness check for official showcase tours.
+- `./scripts/showcase-reset.sh` is the supported path back to a deterministic demo state.